10 Exciting Adventure Sports to try in Malta

 Dive into the world of extreme sports in Malta!
 Explore heart-pounding thrills against crystal-clear waters and historic landscapes.

 Here’s our list of the top 10 adventure sports to try in Malta

 If you’re looking for thrilling adventures amidst the beautiful setting of crystal-clear waters and historic landscapes, Malta is the perfect place for you.
 Prepare to indulge in the world of extreme sports in Malta, where the gentle Mediterranean Sea meets the exhilarating rush of adrenaline.

 1. Rock Climbing

 Climbing in Malta is a memorable experience, with thousands of bolted routes located in some of the most picturesque valleys and sea view cliff sides you can imagine.
-When most climbers in northern countries are forced indoors due to weather conditions, Malta’s fine weather allows for outdoor climbing all the year round.
-South facing crags are ideal to bask in the sunshine during the winter, while north facing crags allow for shade during the hot summer.
+When most climbers in northern countries are forced indoors due to weather conditions, Malta’s fine weather allows for outdoor climbing all year round.
+South-facing crags are ideal to bask in the sunshine during the winter, while north-facing crags allow for shade during the hot summer.

 3. Deep Water Soloing

 Deep water soloing is a form of rock climbing on sea cliffs, which make up 60% of Malta’s coast.
 It relies on the presence of water at the base of a climb to cushion against falls, and a certain confidence about how to fall in water and climb without a harness is essential.
 DWS is the preferred climbing option for many climbers during the hot season – there is nothing more refreshing than dropping straight into the sea after a hard climb!